xcart/xcart-docs/_pages/kb_en/seo_and_promotion/business_promotion/discount_coupons.md

    * Through the **Bulk edit** tool on the product listing page (**Catalog** -> **Products**):
      ![541-product-list-bulk-edit.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-product-list-bulk-edit.png)

-     * Select products from the list the coupon will apply to.
+     * Open the product listing page and select products from the list the coupon will apply to.
      * Click **Coupons** in the **Bulk edit** selector:
        ![541-bulk-edit-coupons.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-bulk-edit-coupons.png)
-     * On the page that opens, use the **Click to specify** button to select the coupon that will appply to the products:
+     * On the page that opens, use the **Click to specify** button to select the coupon that will apply to the products:
        ![541-bulk-edit-details.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-bulk-edit-details.png)
        Click inside the **Coupons** field to see the list of coupons available:
        ![541-bilk-edit-select-coupon.png]({{site.baseurl}}/attachments/ref_SGI1FqdC/541-bilk-edit-select-coupon.png)